kube-HPC/mcp-server/resources/how_to_get_logs.md

    - Compile a list of all `taskId` values from `job.graph.nodes`.

 3. **Query Logs from Elasticsearch**
    - You will have to search in the `logstash-*` index.
-You can use the get indices tool if needed.can you
+You can use the get indices tool if needed.
+   - Each logstash has a date in its name.
+You should use the one with the same date as the `startTime` of the job.
    - Filter by Field: Use the field `meta.internal.taskId` to match the extracted `taskId` values.
    - You have to use the Elasticsearch tool (`stdio_search`) which expects those arguments: `index`, `query_body`.
    - The arguments should be as follows: